therealnicoroshi/modlist/README.md

 5. Make sure your power plan is set for High performance and **NOT** balanced or power saver

+6. Highly recommended to set up a standby memory purge Windows sceduled task.
+Good video on how to do that here>>> [Empty Standbu List Tutorial Video](https://www.youtube.com/watch?v=CAxuGjdahd0)

 ***

 ## Performance Tweaks